 Depending on conditions, these prices are subject to reappraisal.

-If mineral materials are requested from areas outside of the currently established sites, an application must be filed with the local BLM office that addresses the following:
+If mineral materials are requested from areas outside of the currently established sites, an application must be filed with the local BLM office addressing the following:

 USGS 7.5 degree map showing the location of and access to the application area.

-Normally, allow approximately 6-8 weeks for the local office to process an application.
-Contact the local Field Office for further information at (970) 876-9000.
+Normally, allow approximately six to eight weeks for the local office to process an application.
+Contact the Colorado River Valley Field Office at 970-876-9000 for more information.